 Arbor’s School History

 By 1996 the school had grown to include two upper elementary classes and so the administration decided to move forward with a middle school model.
 The building was renovated and expanded, and, in 1997, the Adolescent Program was started.
 2014 marked the inauguration of our first toddler class.
 Arbor Montessori is one of only three schools in the metro area to provide a Montessori education from toddler through adolescence.
 Our new campus at 1434 Scott Blvd. in Decatur opened in August 2016.
-That campus currently houses one toddler classroom and two primary classrooms with plans to add another toddler classroom by August 2017..
+That campus houses two toddler classrooms and two primary classrooms.

 Arbor serves 270 students.
 The school offers two toddler classes (ages 18 months to 3 years), four primary classes (ages 2.5 to 6 years), three lower elementary classes (ages 6 to 9 years), two upper elementary classes (ages 9 to 12 years), and one Adolescent Program (ages 12 to 14 years).

 Maria Montessori was the first woman to graduate from the University of Rome’s school of medicine.
 Dr. Maria Montessori gained recognition for her work in math and the established sciences.
 She also pursued study in the newer disciplines of the day: anthropology and psychiatry.
 These two areas of interest would be of great value to her in her work as a physician and scientist.